rednafi/rubric/README.md

     -a APPEND [APPEND ...], --append APPEND [APPEND ...] append to existing config files; allowed values are same as the values accepted by the '-f/--file' flag
-    -v, --version         display the version number
+    -s SHOW [SHOW ...], --show SHOW [SHOW ...] display the contents of the config files; allowed values are same as the values accepted by the '-f/--file' flag -v, --version         display the version number
     ```

-* Take a peek into the config files that are going to be created:
+* Display a list of config files that are going to be created:

     ```
     rubric --list